 By the terms of his employment agreement, Mr. Martin is entitled to 24 months of severance should his employment be terminated without cause.
 He is also entitled to receive the lump sum payment for retiree medical benefits described above.
 No further benefit is payable unless Mr. Martin's employment is terminated without cause within one year after a change of control of the Company.
-In such case, he is entitled to receive 36-months' severance (approximately \$10,272,553 (US\$7,912,920) in lieu of 24 months, as provided by his employment agreement.
+In such case, he is entitled to receive 36-months' severance (approximately \$10,961,504 (US\$8,459,909)) in lieu of 24 months, as provided by his employment agreement.
 In addition, Mr. Martin is eligible to receive the retirement medical benefit referred to in the earlier paragraph in the event of a change of control.
 None of the other NEOs are, by the terms of their employment agreements, entitled to any incremental payments or benefits upon a change of control.

-Notwithstanding any other conditions that may determine their vesting, outstanding and unvested RSUs vest upon a change in control of the Company.
+Notwithstanding any other conditions that may determine their vesting, outstanding and unvested RSUs vest upon a change in control of the Company, other than RSUs awarded under the 2017-2025 LTRP, which vest upon completion of a Going Private Transaction as described under "2017-2025 LTRP" on page 42.